jderusse/docker-dns-gen/README.md

 ### Bonus

-You can automaticly update the resolv.conf of the container when your host changes his DNS (ie: network switching) by using the container [dns-sync].
+You can automatically update the resolv.conf of the container when your host changes its DNS (ie: network switching) by using the container [dns-sync].

     $ docker run -d --name dns-sync \
         --restart always \